neurowelt/science-bot/README.md

 ### Installing on MacOS with M1

-In order to prepare the environment you can use the `pystuff.sh` script (installer uses [conda](https://github.com/conda/conda), so using it requires that package to be installed).
+In order to prepare the environment you can use the `install.sh` script (installer uses [conda](https://github.com/conda-forge/miniforge), so using it requires this package to be installed).

+Running this script will create an environment called `chatbot` with all the packages required, as well as download the knowledge base (basically run `datasets.sh` script).

 **IMPORTANT**<br>
-This shell script was only tested on OSX system.
-In order to run it follow the commands below:
+In order to run it follow the commands below (as with the `dataset.sh`):

 ```shell
 > chmod +x pystuff.sh